tp-1000/Atlas/readme.md

 Configuration will be necessary to connect Atlas with a database.
 For the database you will need [PostgreSQL](https://www.postgresql.org) and the extension [PostGIS](https://postgis.net).

-###Local Configuration:
+### Local Configuration:
 Atlas requires a connection to a PostgreSQL database.
 The connection can be found in [application.properties](src/main/resources/application.properties) and is set using local environment variables.

 Atlas also uses [Google Map API](https://developers.google.com/maps/documentation) and is subject to Google's constraints.
 At the time of writing, relatively low usage of Google Maps is free.
-It's connection is also set using an environment variable.
+Its connection uses an environment variable.
 See table below.

 Environment Variable | Value
 -------- | ---------